mlojek/optilab/README.md

 options:
-  -h, --help            show this help message and exit --hide_plots          Hide plots when running the script.
+  -h, --help            show this help message and exit --save_path SAVE_PATH
+                        Path to directory to save the artifacts.
+Default is the user's working directory.
+  --hide_plots          Hide plots when running the script.
   --test_y              Perform Mann-Whitney U test on y values.
   --test_evals          Perform Mann-Whitney U test on eval values.
   --entries ENTRIES [ENTRIES ...]
                         Space separated list of indexes of entries to include in analysis.
-  --raw_values          If specified, y values below tolerance are not substituted by tolerance value.
+  --raw_values          If specified, y values below tolerance are not substituted by
+                        tolerance value.
   --hide_outliers       If specified, outliers will not be shown in the box plot.
   --no_save             If specified, no artifacts will be saved.
 ```